 random Posted December 3, 2004 Share Posted December 3, 2004 Whats the latest an agreement can be reached to start the season?Man, I miss hockey.No minor leagues or college hockey around here Link to comment Share on other sites More sharing options...

 JQK Posted December 3, 2004 Share Posted December 3, 2004 I hope no agreement is reached.
 Wen eed a more extensive and destructive lockout.The NHL must be razed in order for Hockey to begin anew and try to grow again in America.Small league, even teams up in US and Canada, smaller salaries, lower ticket prices.
 This is what hockey needs.
 Not more of the status quo.
-Link to comment Share on other sites More sharing options...
+Stay Tuned Sports Podcast Link to comment Share on other sites More sharing options...

 Recommended Posts